cncf/tag-security/community/publications/supply-chain-security-tools/securing-artifacts.md

 - in-toto (integrated with Rekor, Grafeas, Archivist etc.)
 - Tekton (chains)

-## 5. Limit which artefacts any given party is authorized to certify
+## 5. Limit which artifacts any given party is authorized to certify

 ### Tool capability